Matsunoo Taisha Shrine 松尾大社

-Matsunoo Taisha Shrine lies at the foot of Mount Matsunoo, along the southern area of Arashiyama .
-Although it may appear to be relatively modest in comparison to the many famous shrines and temples of Kyoto , it is a significant shrine worshipped by sake and miso brewers, and its three attractive inner gardens are worth a visit.
+Matsunoo Taisha Shrine lies at the foot of Mt.
+Matsunoo, along the southern area of Arashiyama .
+Although it may appear to be relatively modest in comparison to the many famous shrines and temples of Kyoto , it is a significant shrine worshipped by sake and miso brewers, and its three attractive inner gardens are well worth visiting.

-Founded in 701, one of the oldest shrines in Kyoto
+Founded in 701, it is one of the oldest shrines in Kyoto

 Sake and miso producers frequently patron this shrine